To do this, you need to use the image_typo filter that is documented on this page.

 Fonts

-You can specify the name of the font to use by using the police parameter (the font needs, of course, to be installed on your site):
+You can specify the name of another font to use by using the police parameter (the font needs, of course, to be installed on your site):

 (Dustismo-bold is also provided by default by SPIP.)